 We stayed at Guesthouse Nur, which is a lovely homestay in Kochkor.
 We had a home-cooked Kyrgz meal and a good night’s rest.
 The price was $22 USD for a private room for two people.

-Day 3 & 4: Song Kol Lake
+Day 3 & 4: Trek to Song Kol Lake

 Since most of the trek is around 3000m in altitude there are some comforts you’ll have to give up.
 For example, the yurts are shared rather than private accommodation.
 Make sure to check out our article on 10 things to know before your trek to Song Kol Lake to see if this trek is right for you.

 Day 5.
 Visit Tash Rabat along the Old Silk Road

 On the third day we dropped our horses off at a yurt camp along the lake where a 4x4 vehicle and driver were waiting for us.
-Our next destination was Tash Rabat, a 15th century stone historical inn along the Silk Road, an ancient network that connected the East to the West.
-After staying the last two nights in shared yurts, we were delighted to have our own room at the yurt camp nearby.
+Our next destination was Tash Rabat, a 15th century stone historical inn along the Old Silk Road, an ancient network that connected the East to the West.
+After staying the last two nights in shared yurts, we were delighted to have our own private room at the yurt camp nearby.

 Day 6 & 7: 4x4 through the Tian-Shan mountains to Kel-Suu Lake

 The next morning, we had a long 7-hour drive ahead of us.
 To our surprise it went by quickly as we were excited to discover the Tian-Shan mountain range.
-Kel-Suu is on the border zone between China and Krygyzstan, so you need a permit to be able to drive through the area.
+Kel-Suu Lake is on the border zone between China and Krygyzstan, so you need a permit to be able to drive through the area.
 Kyrgyz Riders organized the permits and we just needed to have our passports ready at the two border crossings.

 Jyrgal's Yurt Camp is set in a remote area and offers private yurts.
 At night time it gets a bit chilly, so the owners light up the stove inside to keep you toasty warm.
 Once it got dark, we stepped outside and saw the brightest stars we’ve ever seen in our life.
 The arid conditions, high altitude, and remoteness make for great star gazing.

-We only stayed one night in Kel-Suu, but wished we stayed for more!
+We only stayed one night in Kel-Suu, but wished we stayed an additional night.

-Day 8 & 9: Relax at Issyk-Kul LakeOn the last day of our tour we were dropped off Bel-Tam Yurt Camp in Bokonbeyo.
+Day 8 & 9: Relax at Issyk-Kul LakeOn the last day of our tour we were dropped off at Bel-Tam Yurt Camp in Bokonbeyo.
 We chose this yurt camp as it was situated right along Issyk Kul Lake, the second largest alpine lake in the world.
 However, by this point we were ready to stay in a guesthouse or hotel, since we had spent the last 4 nights in yurts .
-The lake is a must see, but we would recommend staying in a place with amenities such as a hot shower that you’ll likely desire after a psychically demanding tour.
+The lake is a must see, but you may want to consider staying at a place with more amenities.
+You'll likely want a hot shower after a physically demanding tour!

 Day 10: Bishkek